Hard-won gains at risk as COVID-19 Delta variant spreads: WHO

 "We are fighting the same virus but a virus that has become faster and better adapted to transmitting amongst us humans, that's the change," he said.

-Maria van Kerkhove, WHO technical lead on COVID-19, said the Delta variant was the most easily spread so far, about 50% more transmissible than ancestral strains of SARS-CoV-2 that first emerged in China in late 2019.
+Maria van Kerkhove, WHO technical lead on COVID-19, said the Delta variant was the most easily spread so far, about 50 per cent more transmissible than ancestral strains of SARS-CoV-2 that first emerged in China in late 2019.

 A few countries had reported increased hospitalisation rates, but higher rates of mortality had not been recorded from the Delta variant, she said.